-Component Description Device registry Device registry of what is connecting to the user and how to identify those devices.
+Component Description Device Registry Device registry of what is connecting to the user and how to identify those devices.
 This is stored in a table.
-Security Most importantly about how to ensure the device is allowed to connect to the user and that the device is communicating according to protocol, i.e., prevent authorised disclosure of information.
+Security Most importantly about how to ensure the device is allowed to connect to the user and that the device is communicating according to protocol i.e., prevent authorised disclosure of information.

 Messaging Messaging, at the heart, illustrates the transmission of messages back and forth (full duplex) to these devices.
 Requires having a very scalable and efficient Message Broker in the heart of the IoT Core.
 Integrations The need for simple integrations into other services outside of the core.
 These are things that the clouds provide such as integrations into databases, AI engines, into enterprise systems; or at the edge, integrations are needed into SCADA equipment, MES equipment, etc. Edges The edge concept has now been built in IoT Core.
 The ability to orchestrate these edges requires working with them to move processing between edge and core.
 Monitoring The need to be able to monitor the performance of the core, monitor the performance of devices, and monitor the overall health of how the system operates.

-development and it can be adopted as a solution for the ethical disclosure of personal data in a smart home healthcare setting.
+Blockchain Technology (BCT): Blockchain is a type of distributed ledger technology (DLT), and this technology relies on distributed technology with built-in confidence mechanisms to ensure data integrity to share both data and business processes.
+Certainly, blockchain is now introducing a new evolutionary cycle to database management development and it can be adopted as a solution for the ethical disclosure of personal data in a smart home healthcare setting.
 Blockchain is more than just a database that stores and verifies transaction data.
 Although blockchain was originally conceived to address gaps in the current architecture of financial systems, these limitations affect identities, currencies, and contracts.
 Likewise, blockchain architecture is also designed for security.
 Its security features include the immutability and fault tolerance of the database ledger, and the public key infrastructure (PKI) which secures the digital assets of individual blockchain users.
-Nevertheless, there have already been some high-profile hacks of blockchain systems, and newer blockchain networks (BCNs) are implementing creative ways to mitigate ongoing risks.
+Nevertheless, there have already been some high-profile hacks of blockchain systems, and newer blockchain networks are implementing creative ways to mitigate ongoing risks.
 Research efforts on addressing associated risks will be discussed extensively in the later section of this study.
-However, the adoption of blockchain applications is increasing as shown in Fig. 4, and several consensus algorithms (Fig. 5) have evolved from the traditional proof-of work (PoW) to fit into the security demand of domains that require blockchain to benefit from its tenets of CIA.
+However, the adoption of blockchain application is on the increase as shown in Fig. 4, and several consensus algorithms (Fig. 5) has evolved from the traditional PoW to fit into the security demand of domains that require blockchain to benefit from its tenets of CIA.